Kayli/logspub/dev-distributed.md

 - nservicebus

 - amazon
+  - simple queue service (sqs)
+    - polling model for subscibers
+    - persistance for messages of the subscriber
+    - you need a new queue for every subscriber
+    - oldest aws messaging service
   - simple notification service (sns)
     - supports fan out (multiple subscribers)
     - but has no persistance for subscribers
+  - event bridge
-  - simple queue service (sqs)
+    - newest aws messaging service
-    - polling model for subscibers
-    - persistance for messages of the subscriber
+    - similar to sns, but provides more service integrations out of the box
-    - single consumer per queue

 - microsoft [^7]
   - azure